 A Great Compact Camera

-Both the Canon EOS-M and the Nikon 1 J5 offer amazing features in small packages.
+Both the Canon M-200 and the Sony Alpha offer amazing features in small packages.
 And when you’re carrying everything with you, small packages are what you need.
 With DSLR-like features and smaller interchangeable lenses, both of these smaller cameras offer the features you need to take those National Geographic style photos of the wilderness and people of the Himalayas, all while not breaking your back or the bank.